lranaldi/lranaldi.github.io/_pages/about.md

 ## News

-*Here you can add any new updates or news related to your academic and research activities.
-For instance:*

 - August 29, 2024: I will present at the CEBRA Annual meeting my paper "Inflation Surprises and Asset Returns: A Macrohistory Perspective".
 - May 16, 2024: Presented at the St Louis FED my paper "Inflation Surprises and Asset Returns: A Macrohistory Perspective".
 Draft available soon!